RailgunBreaker/RailgunBreaker/README.md

 - Graduated from Harbin No.3 High School
 - Research interest: sociology along with data science
+- ~~Admitted student in College of Letters and Science, University of California, Davis~~
-- :blue_book:A freshman in a dual degre program between Ritsumeikan University and Australian National University.
+- :blue_book: A freshman in a dual degree program between Ritsumeikan University and Australian National University.
 (Global Liberal Arts & Asian Pacific Affairs)
 - :computer:~~Technical Support of Harbin No.3 High School Model United Nations Association~~ retired
-- :mag_right:Leant basic knowledge of Linux, HTML, PHP, Apache to maintain my server.
+- :mag_right:Leant basic knowledge of Linux, HTML, PHP, and Apache to maintain my server.
-- :school:~~Currently applying the schools in US, JP,and FR (University of California and some imperial universities)~~ Thank you UC Davis
+- :school:~~Currently applying the schools in the US, JP, and FR (the University of California and some imperial universities)~~ Thank you UC Davis
-- :e-mail:Please feel free to contact me via email(admin@alansong.club)
+- :e-mail: Please feel free to contact me via email(admin@alansong.club)